v-rajagt/IntuneDocs/intune/protect/software-updates-ios.md

 - iOS 10.3 and later (supervised)

 The device checks in with Intune about every 8 hours.
 If an update is available, the device downloads and  installs it, except during restricted times.
-There isn't any user interaction needed to update the device.
+Although the update process does not typically involve any user interaction, if the device has a passcode the user will be required to enter it in order to start a software update.
+This applies to iOS 10.3 and later versions.
 The policy doesn't prevent a user from updating the OS manually.

 ## Configure the policy